|

 it.

-Your Scroll: As you probably know, your elevation entitles you to a scroll.
+Your Scroll: As you probably know, your elevation entitles you to a

-elevation, you may make arrangements with an artisan to have it ready
+presented at your elevation, you may make arrangements with an artisan

-in time for your ceremony.
-Once an artisan has accepted the commission,
+to have it ready in time for your ceremony.
+Once an artisan has

-either you or the artist should notify the Scribe Armarius.
-That officer
+accepted the commission, either you or the artist should notify the

-will arrange for the scroll to be checked, sealed, signed, and delivered
+Scribe Armarius.
+That officer will arrange for the scroll to be

-for your ceremony.
+checked, sealed, signed, and delivered for your ceremony.

 B. The Vigil

 What is a vigil?
-The vigil is an optional event held prior to a candidate's
+The vigil is an optional event held prior to a

-elevation in which the candidate is given time to reflect and to be surrounded
+candidate's elevation in which the candidate is given time to reflect

-by close friends and Members of the Order.
-It is not intended as a celebration,
+and to be surrounded by close friends and Members of the Order.
+It is

-but as quiet time.
-While the candidate is not required to have a vigil,
+not intended as a celebration, but as quiet time.
+While the candidate

-many find it useful as a respite from the chaos that can often surround
+is not required to have a vigil, many find it useful as a respite from

 Why do we have vigils?
-The vigil provides a quiet place for the candidate
+The vigil provides a quiet place for the

-of the Order a private forum to offer words of wisdom and advice to the
+allows Members of the Order a private forum to offer words of wisdom

-candidate before his/her elevation.
-It also provides an echo of a medieval
+and advice to the candidate before his/her elevation.
+It also provides

-elevation to knighthood.
+an echo of a medieval elevation to knighthood.

 Is it required?
 No, but it has become customary.

 What happens in a vigil?
-Members of the Order will drift in and out during
+Members of the Order will drift in and out

-a book and pen available for visitors to write best wishes and words of
+choose to have a book and pen available for visitors to write best

 Who can come to a vigil?
 The Members of the Order and the candidate, of